nevinera/traverse/rules/combat.md

 it in some other fashion, though you may sometimes wish to.
 A 'natural' roll refers to the number actually visible on the die, but any other reference refers to the adjusted value.

+## Satuses

+There are some conditions that are used by many abilities - these are called 'statuses', and have their own card.
+When an ability applies a status, the unit with the status takes the appropriate status card and places it in front of them.

+- Poisoned: at the start of each turn, roll 1d6: on a 1 lose 2 AP, on 2-4 take 1 damage, on 6 discard this card.
+- Stunned: at the start of your next turn, roll 2d6.
+If the total is above 10 nothing happens, if it's above seven you lose 2 AP and 2 MP, otherwise you lose all AP and MP this turn.
+- Dazed: at the start of your next turn, lose all Of your MP.